luqmanbarry/external-secrets-operator-guide/README.md

 The guide uses two example micro-services (`Product Service` and the `Shipping Service`), which will use the ESO to access and fetch "sensitive" data from the AWS Secrets Manager service.

 Note that the following screenshots and code snippets intentionally show **sample** sensitive data as _examples_.
+The AWS account and ROSA cluster used for this demo will be decommissioned by the time this content goes live.

 # Procedure